Hand Held Radios

 AA battery pack.
 They are surprisingly expensive for what you get, but are very handy.

 Speaker microphone so you don’t garrote yourself with the DC power cord by trying to talk into the built in microphone.

 Gain antenna.
 Anything is better than what comes with the radio.

 Amplifier.
 You can mount an amp in your vehicle and connect it to your hand held.
 Unfortunately, dual band amps cost about what a mobile radio costs.

 External antenna.
-Mag mounts are great, but are guaranteed to damage the vehicle finish.
+Magnetic mount antennas are great, but are guaranteed to damage the vehicle finish.
 Any external antenna is better than a rubber duck antenna inside the vehicle.
 Mounts are expensive and most require that you drill holes in your vehicle.